A.D. Clark Pool

 The A.D.
-Clark Pool is a historic public swimming facility located in Chapel Hill, North Carolina.
-Opened in 1961 at the Hargraves Community Center (formerly the Roberson Street Center), the pool was established to provide a safe and accessible swimming space for the town’s Black community during the era of segregation.
-Named after Adolphus D. Clark, a local civil rights leader and the first president of the Chapel Hill NAACP, the pool was funded through significant local fundraising efforts and a $40,000 donation from Cornelia Love, a Chapel Hill resident who supported Clark’s vision for a community pool.
+Clark Pool is a public swimming facility located in Chapel Hill, North Carolina.
+Opened in June 1961 at the Hargraves Community Center, Black residents established the pool in order to provide a safe and accessible swimming space for their community during the era of segregation.
+Adolphus D. Clark (A.D.
+Clark), the pool’s namesake and first president of the Chapel Hill NAACP, spearheaded these efforts, serving as president of the Chapel Hill-Carrboro Swimming Pool Association.
+Funds for the pool’s construction came from the Black community’s grassroots fundraising efforts and a $40,000 donation from Chapel Hill resident and former UNC librarian, Cornelia S. Love.

 Today, the A.D.
 Clark Pool is operated by the Town of Chapel Hill and continues to serve as a vital community resource, offering seasonal public swim times, lessons, and local events.

 Background

-Before the 1960s, Chapel Hill’s two public swimming pools were operated by the University of North Carolina at Chapel Hill, and both were functionally segregated, barring African American residents from accessing the pool.
-As a result, members of the Northside community often swam in local creeks and swimming holes, which were frequently polluted.
-Unsafe conditions led to fatalities from Typhoid infections, and one reported death from a Copperhead snake bite.
-Some individuals traveled to Raleigh to swim at Pullen Park, one of the few accessible alternatives in the area.
+Prior to the construction of A.D.
+Clark Pool, the pools in Chapel Hill were segregated, leaving Black residents without a safe, public swimming facility to use.
+As a result, members of the Black community often swam in local creeks or swimming holes, which were frequently polluted by sewage.
+Swimmers encountered snakes as well, and these unsafe conditions ultimately led to fatalities from Typhoid infections and one reported snake bite.
+Some individuals traveled to Raleigh to swim at Pullen Park, a site 26 miles away from Chapel Hill.